abdulghani/blissful-ignorance/notes.md

 it's arbitrary

-that's how we make stories, legends and our intelligence floats in fiction
+that's how we make stories, legends and our intelligence floats in fiction and fantasy